Your Mornings Were Made For Better Things Than Psoriatic Arthritis

 ‖This website is neither owned nor controlled by Pfizer.
 Pfizer does not endorse and is not responsible for the content or services of this site.

-XELJANZ/XELJANZ XR (tofacitinib) is used to treat adults with:
+XELJANZ/XELJANZ XR (tofacitinib) is used to treat adults who have tried TNF blockers with:

-- Moderately to severely active rheumatoid arthritis in whom methotrexate did not work well or cannot be tolerated
+- Moderately to severely active rheumatoid arthritis when 1 or more medicines called tumor necrosis factor (TNF) blockers have been used, and did not work well or cannot be tolerated

-- Moderately to severely active ulcerative colitis when medicines called tumor necrosis factor (TNF) blockers did not work well or cannot be tolerated
+- Moderately to severely active ulcerative colitis when 1 or more tumor necrosis factor (TNF) blocker medicines have been used, and did not work well or cannot be tolerated

-XELJANZ/XELJANZ Oral Solution is used to treat patients 2 years of age and older with active polyarticular juvenile arthritis.
+XELJANZ/XELJANZ Oral Solution is used to treat patients 2 years of age and older with:

 It is not known if XELJANZ/XELJANZ XR is safe and effective in people with Hepatitis B or C.